jonathanbeber/.dotfiles/README.md

 # Jonathan Beber's .dotfiles

-This repository contain my personal `.dotfiles`.
+This repository contains my personal `.dotfiles`.
 It's not supposed to be used by other.

 # Initial setup